Google Nest Cam IQ Indoor vs. Arlo Q

 But as usual, Nest didn’t stop there.
 Nest has a long list of manufacturers with products that can integrate with Nest components.
 In addition, the Nest Cam IQ Indoor comes with Google Assistant built in.
 You read that right: the camera literally comes with Google Assistant already in it.

-If you’ve always wanted a Google Home but don’t care about the music speaker part, then the Nest Cam IQ Indoor will be both camera and smart assistant for you.
+If you’ve always wanted a Google smart speaker, then the Nest Cam IQ Indoor will be both camera and smart assistant for you.
 And if you were going to buy a Google Home anyway, then having one built into the Nest saves you $129 (which makes the camera’s price almost on par with the Arlo Q).

 Does the Arlo Q have Google Assistant?